sampsmith/Delta_Robot_Sim_Open/SEQUENCE_PACKET_IMPLEMENTATION.md

 **Your system now matches production motion control systems!** 🎯

-The Teensy firmware just needs to parse the CMD_SEQUENCE packet and execute the waypoints in order.
+The NUCLEO-H7S3L8 firmware just needs to parse the CMD_SEQUENCE packet and execute the waypoints in order.
 The PC software handles all the calculations and sends everything ready to execute.